ethicalhackingplayground/tprox/README.md

         The crawl depth (default 5)
   -o string
         Output the results to a file
-  -regex string
+  -progress
+        This flag will allow you to turn on the progress bar -regex string
         Filter crawl with regex pattern
   -s    Show Silent output
   -scope string
-        Specify a scope to crawl in with a regex
+        Specify a scope to crawl with in using regexs -traverse
-  -w string
+        This flag will allow you to turn on traversing -w string
         The wordlist to use against a valid endpoint to traverse
 ```